cybercongress/cyber/pages/standard inference.md

-alias:: cyberlinks weight, cyberlinks weights, cip
+alias:: cyberlinks weight, cyberlinks weights

 -
 - algorithm addressed to solve [[true false problem]] for inference of truthful [[answers]] from [[cybergraph]]